bpostlethwaite/pushbutt/readme.md

 If `arg` is a `"string"` the `set` method sets the displayed title of the button.

 ## butt.addToggleGroup(groupname)
 Adds the button `butt` to the group `groupname`.
-This turns the buttons into a radiobutton like mode, where one and only one button within the group can be active at any time.
-Setting a new button deactives the active button.
+This turns the buttons into a radiobutton like mode where a single button is active at any time.
+Setting a new button as active deactives the previously active button.

 ## butt.removeToggleGroup(groupname)
 Removes the button `butt` from the group `groupname`.